MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center/setup-partner-center-creators.md

 ---
-title: Setting up a game at Partner Center, for Creators
+title: Setting up a game app at Partner Center, for Creators
 description: Creating a new game app at Partner Center, enabling the game for Xbox Live, creating test accounts, and publishing the game to a sandbox. ms.date: 02/08/2019 ms.topic: article